n4mlz/Cyrius/kernel/src/fs/DESIGN.md

   sectors are accepted to keep the initial implementation simple.
 - Short names (8.3) are supported; long filename entries are skipped.
 Comparisons are normalised to ASCII uppercase.
+- Long filename entries are parsed to preserve mixed-case host names when present; fallback to short-name uppercase normalisation otherwise.
 - The BPB is validated strictly as FAT32 (rejects FAT12/16 by requiring zeroed FAT16 fields and a root cluster number >= 2) to avoid mounting incompatible images.
 - Directory and file nodes cache their cluster chains eagerly; FAT lookups are served from a